Azure/azure-powershell/src/PostgreSql/docs/New-AzPostgreSqlFlexibleServer.md

 You can use the
         private dns zone from same resource group, different resource group, or different subscription.
+The suffix of dns zone has to be same as that of fully qualified domain of the server.

 ```yaml
 Type: System.String